mskorkowski/relm4-store/book/examples/02-todo/02-updating-store-view.md

 ## Preface

-Now our application needs to deal with exorbitant amount of records to display.
+Now our application needs to deal with quite a few records to display.
 In the real world there are three basic strategies to deal with big number of records and make ui reasonable to users.

 1. Pagination
 2. Filtering